tangentlabs/tangent-django-boilerplate/README.rst

 Use this project with Django 1.4's ``startproject`` command::

-    django-admin.py startproject --template=https://github.com/tangentlabs/tangent-django-boilerplate/zipball/master
+    django-admin.py startproject $PROJECT_NAME --template=https://github.com/tangentlabs/tangent-django-boilerplate/zipball/master

-Note that you need to pass the following variables:
+Note that you need to specify a name for the project and pass the following variables:

 * ``client`` - The client for this project